mike-gusiev/html5-skin/README.md

    Once the app is built a webserver will start and serve `sample.html` in your browser [http://0.0.0.0:4444/](http://0.0.0.0:4444/).

+8. Or you can just use `gulp browserify` - to build only html5-skin.js file

 ## Style
 We use [Sass](http://sass-lang.com/) (SCSS) for CSS preprocessor.